Kinovea/kinovea-docs/source/userinterface/preferences/playback.rst

 Acceleration
 ************

-The unit for acceleration is used in the trajectory tool and in the **Linear kinematics** window when setting the measurement display option to Acceleration, Horizontal acceleration or Vertical acceleration.
+The unit for acceleration is used in the trajectory tool and in the :guilabel:`Linear kinematics` window when setting the measurement display option to :guilabel:`Acceleration`, :guilabel:`Horizontal acceleration` or :guilabel:`Vertical acceleration`.
-It is also used in the Angular kinematics window when using Tangential acceleration, Centripetal acceleration or Resultant acceleration.
+It is also used in the :guilabel:`Angular kinematics` window when using :guilabel:`Tangential acceleration`, :guilabel:`Centripetal acceleration` or :guilabel:`Resultant acceleration`.

 The following options are available: